Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java records

-Records were introduced to reduce repetitive standard code in the POJO data models.
-They simplify day-to-day development, increase efficiency and significantly minimise the risk of human error.
-For example, a data model for a user with an ID and password can be simply defined as:
+Records were introduced to reduce repetitive boilerplate code in POJO data models.
+They simplify everyday development, increase efficiency, and significantly minimise the risk of human error.
+For example, a data model for a user with an ID and password can easily be defined as:

 Code - New records feature in Java SE 14